limikael/isoq/README.md

 /*...*/
 resolver();
 ```
-Creates a [barrier](https://en.wikipedia.org/wiki/Barrier_(computer_science)) during server side rendering.
+Creates a [barrier](https://en.wikipedia.org/wiki/Barrier_(computer_science)) to suspend rendering of parent components.
-The delivery of the page to the client will be blocked until the resolver function is called.
+During server side rendering, the delivery of the page to the client will be blocked until the resolver function is called.
 This is useful if you want to do
 some asyncronous work on the server.
-The resolver function has no effect on the client.
+On the client side, this function works in conjunction with [IsoSuspense](#IsoSuspense) to suspend rendering and render
+a fallback content.

 ### useIsoContext
 ```js